The horocyclic metric on Teichm{\"u}ller spaces: The case of the torus

 We embed $\mathcal{WS}$ into $\mathbb{R}_{\ge 0}^{\hat{\mathbb{Q}}}$ by

 As in the general description, the measured foliation space $\mathcal{MF}=\mathcal{MF}(\Sigma_1)$ is the closure of of the image of the embedding of $\mathcal{WS}$.
-By Euler-Poincar\'{e}'s formula, measured foliations on $\Sigma_1$ do not have singularities.
+By Euler--Poincar\'{e}'s formula, measured foliations on $\Sigma_1$ do not have singularities.

 The group $\mathbb{Z}_2$ of order $2$ acts naturally on the plane $\mathbb{R}^2$ by the $\pi$-rotation centred at the origin.
 We denote by $[x,y]\in \mathbb{R}^2/\mathbb{Z}_2$ the equivalence class of a point $(x,y)\in \mathbb{R}^2$.
 Then there is a natural embedding